 Relevance for the Call:

 Please clearly discuss how the activity is in line with the objectives of the Phi-Lab and more specifically with the objectives of the Call.

+Emphasize how the research-driven nature of the project aligns with Phi-Lab’s focus on early-stage, exploratory innovation.

 Understanding of and leveraging on the State of the Art, novelty of the proposed research: